TreesLab/CircMiMi/README.md

  11  |  donor site not at the annotated boundary | '1' if the donor site of the circRNA is NOT at the annotated exon boundary.
 Otherwise '0'.
  12  |  acceptor site not at the annotated boundary | '1' if the acceptor site of the circRNA is NOT at the annotated exon boundary.
 Otherwise '0'.
  13  |  donor/acceptor sites not at the same transcript isoform | '1' if the donor and acceptor are not at the same annotated transcript isoform.
 Otherwise '0'.
- 14  |  ambiguity with an co-linear explanation | '1' if the merged flanking sequence of the circRNA junction sites has an co-linear explanation.
-Otherwise '0'.
- 15  |  ambiguity with multiple hits | '1' if the merged flanking sequence of the circRNA junction sites is with multiple hits.
-Otherwise '0'.

 #### all_interactions.miRNA.tsv